mars-aria/HU_DSBootcamp_2025/README.md

 # HU_DSBootcamp_2025

-This repository stores projects created for the Howard University Data Science Bootcamp for Social Impact (2025).
+This repo stores projects created for the Howard University Data Science Bootcamp for Social Impact (2025).